Carrie Underwood Shares Makeup-Free Photos, Urges Fans Not To ‘Sit Around’ During Coronavirus Outbreak

 Happy birthday, Jacob!
 How are you already 1 year old?
 You are smiley, crazy, smart, soooo fast and into everything!
 And, apparently, you love cake!
 I can’t wait to see your personality continue to shine!
 I have a good feeling you’re going to keep us all on our toes for years to come!
 I thank God for you each and every day.
 You are truly our miracle baby!!!
 Mommy loves you!
 Swipe to see how cute the cake was before Jake got ahold of it! ????

-This isn’t the first time the country superstar has shared with fans how she’s riding out the coronavirus outbreak at home.
+This isn’t the first time the country superstar has shared how she’s riding out the coronavirus outbreak at home.

-She previously gave fans a glimpse at a baking session she did with her 1-year-old son Jacob via adorable family photos on Instagram Stories.
+She previously gave fans a glimpse at a baking session she did with her 1-year-old son, Jacob, via adorable family photos on Instagram stories.

-Before that, Carrie posted another stunning no-makeup photo as she got in another workout at home after it was announced that her concert in her home state of Oklahoma, which was scheduled to take place on March 16, had been postponed until September due to COVID-19 concerns.
+Before that, Carrie posted another stunning no-makeup photo as she got in a workout at home after it was announced that her concert in her home state of Oklahoma — scheduled to take place on March 16 — had been postponed until September due to COVID-19 concerns.